 Lighting That Reduces Costs and Improves Function

-Lighting Upgrades and Energy Efficiency in Rochester for homes and commercial spaces replacing outdated fixtures and high-consumption bulbs
+Lighting Upgrades and Energy Efficiency in Rochester for homeowners replacing outdated fixtures and high-consumption bulbs.

 The process involves evaluating current lighting performance, identifying where brightness falls short or energy use runs high, and recommending fixtures and bulb types that deliver better output with lower wattage.
 LED technology has changed the economics of lighting significantly, with bulbs lasting years longer than incandescent or fluorescent options and drawing a fraction of the power.
 Installations include proper switching, dimming controls where desired, and placement that eliminates shadows and dark corners.